 As consumers have increased demand for quick answers and resolutions to their questions and problems, conversational commerce through messaging apps is now a necessity and not just something nice to have.

 Of course, having somebody sitting on a messaging app all day may be beyond the resources of many businesses.
 This is where chatbots that can take full advantage of AI capabilities come to the fore.
 Modern chatbots can do much more than just provide answers to common questions.
 They can "speak" to people and carry on more natural conversations.
+Over 46% of consumers are open to buying items with chatbot assistance.

 More Use-cases of AI, ML and AR in Social Commerce